Alfons Rissberger

 Alfons Rissberger (born May 25, 1948) is a German entrepreneur, business consultant, and writer.

-Life
+Early life

 Rissberger was born in Worms, Germany, in 1948.
 His father was a locksmith.

 He studied an apprenticeship in television technology-craftsmanship, followed by further study in Frankfurt and Darmstadt in electrical engineering, computer sciences, and vocational education.
 He focused on educational psychology and political sciences.
 He holds a diploma in engineering and completed the first and second state examinations in vocational education.

+Career

 He financed his studies by working as a night cargo workman at Frankfurt Airport and by setting up informatics-course-systems at community colleges in Frankfurt-Höchst and Worms.
 The concept of these informatics-courses was the foundation for recommendations by the Gesellschaft für Informatik ("German Informatics Society") and by the Deutsche Volkshochschul-Verband e.V. ("German Community College Union") for vocational education.